-Developed within the Institute of Digital Healthcare, this programme drives the implementation of innovative digital technologies and services to facilitate improvement in the complex healthcare service sector.
+Developed collaboratively between WMG's Institute of Digital Healthcare, Warwick Medical School, and industry, this programme drives the implementation of innovative services to facilitate quality and productivity improvements in the healthcare service sector.

 Healthcare organisations share commonalities with production facilities, including the need for efficient process flow, change management, and quality standards.
 As a student you will explore the principles, approaches, strategies, and techniques for analysing, designing, and managing complex healthcare systems.
 You will learn to measure efficiency and improve effectiveness, productivity, quality, and safety.

 Throughout the year, you’ll acquire the skills and knowledge to assess organisational performance and drive the

 development and implementation of innovation in healthcare organisations in order to bring about improvement.
 You will learn about the workings of health systems and the processes that have impact on the industry today, such as the transformative abilities of technology and data.